Install xNIC on Linux

 A full list of arguments is detailed below:

-$ ./swxtch-xnic-install.sh -h
+$ ./swx-xnic-install.sh -h

-Usage: ./swxtch-xnic-install.sh [OPTIONS]
+Usage: ./swx-xnic-install.sh [OPTIONS]

--t <1|2> xNIC type to install (default: 2 if supported in this OS, 1 otherwise)
+-t <1|2|3> NIC type to install (default: 2 if supported by the OS, 1 otherwise)

---public_key <public key file> Public key file to use for signature verification (used with verify parameter).
+--public_key <public key file> public key file to use for signature verification (used with verify parameter).

 -h | --help shows this help